 The chart below provides a basic overview of the federal programs, as well as status updates on the authorizations of those programs by Congress.

 There are a variety of federal programs which address the needs of young children and their families.
-This section of our web site tracks the federal government programs on health and mental health of very young children.
+This section of our web site tracks the federal government programs on child care and early childhood education.

 To track the funding of these programs through the annual Congressional appropriations process, download the PDF below.